WordPress/wporg-plugin-guidelines/guideline-02.md

-**2. Plugins may only include files the developer has the legal rights/permissions to use.**
+**2. Plugin developers are responsible for the files they upload.**

-In addition to GPLv2 (or later) compatibility, plugins may only contain files that the developer has the right to upload, and the users have the right to use.
-If, for example, a contract states the code will not be publicly released, then it cannot be hosted on the Directory.
-Similarly, if there is no way to validate the licensing of a plugin's code and confirm its compliance with the guidelines, it cannot be hosted on WordPress.org.
+It is the sole responsibility of the plugin developer to ensure all files included in their plugins comply with the guidelines.
+In addition, plugins may only contain files that the developer has the right to upload, and the users have the right to use.
+If, for example, a developer's contract states they will not publicly release the code, then it cannot be hosted on the Directory.
+Similarly, if there is no way to validate the licensing of a library used within a plugin, and confirm its compliance with the guidelines, it cannot be included.